 Sweet Paprika vs. Smoked Paprika

 The most common types of paprika are sweet and smoked.
-As the names suggest, one is fairly sweet and the other is quite smoky.
-Sweet is the most common version of this spice, and if a recipe doesn’t specify what type of paprika to use, this is the variety you should choose.
-The flavor is very mild, so you can use a ton of it in your cooking.
+Sweet paprika is the most common version of this spice, and if a recipe doesn’t specify what type of paprika to use, this is the variety you should choose.
+The flavor is very mild so you can use a ton of it in your cooking.

 Smoked paprika is made by roasting peppers over a fire during the drying process.
 The peppers take on an amazing flavor that is reminiscent of bonfires, so it’s an essential ingredient in recipes that have smoky flavors.
 It’s a super common addition to spice rubs for meats because it tastes so much like barbecue.

 While less common than sweet and smoked, hot paprika is also a fairly common variety of this ground spice.
 It uses spicier peppers, and you can use it in place of sweet paprika if you want to add a kick to your recipes.

 If you don’t have any paprika on hand, I recommend using tomato powder for sweet paprika.
 You can also use a mild chili powder or a small amount of a spicier chili powder.
 For smoked paprika, the best substitute is chipotle powder.
 It’s a little bit spicier, but it has the same unique smoky flavor.
 You can also use spicy ground pepper, such as cayenne, ancho, guajillo, or chili powder.
 You would also use those spices if you want to replace hot paprika in a recipe.